vrischmann/zig-prometheus/README.md

 # Examples

-If you want a quick overview of how to use this library check the [example program](example/main.zig).
+If you want a quick overview of how to use this library check the [basic example program](examples/basic/main.zig).
 It showcases everything.

+There's also a more specific example which integrates with the HTTP server [Apple Pie](examples/apple_pie/main.zig).
+It showcases how to export metrics that are directly scrapable by Prometheus or VictoriaMetrics.

 # Reference